yuyehara/GEOG489/lectures/week9_TerrainAnalysis2.md

 Flow direction
 =======================================================
-  1.Identify the neighbor pixels with lower elevation than the central pixel 2.Calculate the downslopes, find the neighbor pixel with highest downslope rate.
+  1.Identify the neighbor pixels with lower elevation than the central pixel<br>
+  2.Calculate the downslopes, find the neighbor pixel with highest downslope rate.<br>
   Note: different from aspect
 <img src="../labs/lab4_data/misc/Flow_direction.jpg">